fabpot-graveyard/dependency-injection/doc/03-Service-Container.markdown

     }

 That's not much, but it will give us a more powerful and clean interface.
-Here is the main changes we made:
+Here are the main changes we made:

  * The method names have been suffixed with `Service`.
 By convention, a service is to be defined by a method prefixed by `get` and suffixed by